Sodium Polystyrene Sulfonate Powder

 - If you have an allergy to sodium polystyrene sulfonate or any other part of sodium polystyrene sulfonate powder.

-- If you have any of these health problems: Hard stools (constipation), low potassium levels, or if you have not had a bowel movement after surgery.
+- If you have any of these health problems: Constipation, low potassium levels, or if you have not had a bowel movement after surgery.

-- If you have ever had any of these health problems: Bowel block, bowel disease, bowel surgery, not able to have a bowel movement, or long-term hard stools (constipation).
+- If you have ever had any of these health problems: Bowel block, bowel disease, bowel surgery, not able to have a bowel movement, or long-term constipation.

-- If you are taking any of these drugs: Magnesium hydroxide or sorbitol.
+- If you are taking any of these drugs: Sorbitol or a laxative that has magnesium in it.

 - If your child is a newborn with bowel function that is not normal.